attested-frontiers/openbanking.nr-server/README.md

-1. create folder in root called keys and put keys there
+1. create folder in root called keys and put keys there:
+    a. private.key
+    b. transport.pem
 2. install
 3. `ngrok http 3000`
 4. copy Forwarding URL from ngrok into revolut portal as callback URI in and in .env